zyf0717/zyf0717.github.io/_posts/2026-07-02-judgement-agentic-ai.markdown

 ## Modeling Tacit Judgement

-Michael Polanyi’s observation in [*The Tacit Dimension*](https://press.uchicago.edu/ucp/books/book/chicago/T/bo6035368.html) that “we can know more than we can tell” captures the difficulty of turning [tacit knowledge](https://en.wikipedia.org/wiki/Tacit_knowledge) and judgement into procedure.
+Michael Polanyi’s assertion that “we can know more than we can tell” captures the difficulty of turning [tacit knowledge](https://en.wikipedia.org/wiki/Tacit_knowledge) and judgement into procedure.

 This used to mark a boundary for automation.